- (0)20 3929 9046 (sales only)

 With a Google Classroom or Microsoft Teams login, you only need to set your classes to 'Yes' and select a year group for each class.
 You can choose from preset year names, as shown here (we include Scottish groups) - or type your own, like KS4.
 You don't need to add student names.
 That is done automatically for you.

-Disadvantages (compared to using our traditional MusicFirst system)
+Disadvantages (compared to using our Focus on Sound system)

-- If you have got used to Focus on Sound over a year or more, you might not want to change systems in the middle of the year.
+- If you have got used to the Focus on Sound admin system you might not want to change systems in the middle of the year.
 August/September would be a good time for existing users to change.